 Growth and mortality data from Cloudy Bay in Marlborough and the Kapiti Coast in Manawatu (Cranfield et al 1993) have been used in a yield per recruit model to estimate the reference fishing mortality $F{0.1}$ (Cranfield et al 1994b).
-The shellfish working group did not accept these estimates of $F{0.1}$ as there was considerable uncertainty in both the estimate and the method used to generate them.
+The Shellfish Working Group (SFWG) did not accept these estimates of $F{0.1}$ because there was considerable uncertainty in both the estimates and the method used to generate them.
 The MCY estimates of White et al (2015) used the full range of $F{0.1}$ estimates from Cranfield et al (1993) and are shown in Table 4.
-Estimates of MCY were calculated using Method 1 for a virgin fishery (MPI 2015) with an estimate of virgin biomass B_0 , where:
+Estimates of MCY were calculated using Method 1 for a virgin fishery (Ministry for Primary Industries 2015) with an estimate of virgin biomass B_0 , where: